MartinG-7/Projects/Project-1-Housing-Market/README.md

 1. Clone or download this repository to your local machine.
 2. Open Power BI Desktop (ensure **PBIP format preview** is enabled in *Options > Preview Features*).
-3. Open the `Housing Project.pbip` file.
+3. Open the `Housing Project.pbix` file.
-4. When prompted, provide Google BigQuery credentials to refresh the data partitions.